© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cerrig Cedny round cairn is a scheduled monument protected by Cadw under reference CM341.
 View the official record →

-Cerrig Cedny is a round cairn located in Carmarthenshire, Wales, dating to the Prehistoric period.
+Cerrig Cedny is a Prehistoric round cairn located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference CM341.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM341.

 Cerrig Cedny round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cerrig Cedny round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM341.